miguelzapp/rsbam/README.md

 # RsBaM Vertretungsplan Project for Schools

 Welcome to the RsBaM Vertretungsplan Project!
-This project was specifically designed for schools to provide an easier way for teachers to access and view the "Vertretungsplan".
+This project was specifically designed for the Realschule Bad Münstereifel to provide an API to show the "Vertretungsplan" in an (web-)app.

 ## What is a Vertretungsplan?